FAQ's

 Again, temperature and volume dependent for each system.
 Overall the warmer the room and resin, the faster the cure time.
 The cooler the resin and room, the slower the cure time.

-A full/post cure is 7-10 days after becoming touch dry.
-However, this is based on the clear resin itself and an average temperature of 22-255 degrees celsius.
-If it is colder (Winter time) resin will take longer to fully cure and we would recommend upwards of 21 days if you are creating items (i.e. coasters) to sell.
+A full/post cure is 30 days after becoming touch dry.
+However, this is based on the clear resin itself and an average temperature of 22-25 degrees celsius.
+If it is colder (Winter time) resin will take longer to fully cure and we would recommend upwards of 30 days if you are creating items to sell.

 Our U RESIN Cast is designed to be poured anywhere between 5 - 20mm per layer.
 Additional layers can be poured once initial layer has cured to build up to the desired thickness.